 It was not my intention to start another business however, after a few weeks, 2 things happened, at the same time - the owner of the factory, that had made my eczema pyjamas, called me to ask if I was starting again – when I said 'no', he replied that he had made me some stock and I needed to sell it and at the same time, I was receiving sacks of post from desperate people who had been Cotton On customers and could not manage without our products.
 So, I decided that I should connect the two – the stock that had been made and the customers who needed it.
 I started from a spare bedroom and Cotton Comfort was born.

 All the existing designs were updated and improved based on my previous experiences with 9 eczema nightwear designs registered at Patent office.
 These designs have been modified, improved and tried and tested over the years and we are proud to be recognised by the National Eczema Society for our “invaluable range of eczema clothing.” and by the country's leading consultant Paediatric Dermatologist as having “ a range of garments that are the best available anywhere for their purpose.”

 Within a short time I was again very busy and employing helpers – packing parcels at 2am to keep up with demand.
-Cotton Comfort is now based in a warehouse in York.
+Cotton Comfort is now based in a warehouse in Devon.

 Cotton Comfort ship worldwide

 Need it quickly?
 Our garments are also sold worldwide by our Registered Wholesale partners

 Overseas customers can purchase the real thing from

 CANADA & USA www.eczemacompany.com